litespeedtech/lscache_wp/litespeed-cache/readme.txt

 [View detailed documentation on our wiki](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp).

-= For Optimization Without a LiteSpeed Server =
+= For Optimization Without a LiteSpeed Web Server =
 1. Install the LiteSpeed Cache for WordPress plugin and activate it.
 1. From the WordPress Dashboard, navigate to **LiteSpeed Cache -> Settings**.
 Click **Advanced View**, and enable the available optimization features in the various tabs.

-= For Caching and Optimization With a LiteSpeed Server =
+= For Caching and Optimization With a LiteSpeed Web Server =
 1. Install [LiteSpeed Web Server Enterprise](https://www.litespeedtech.com/products/litespeed-web-server) with LSCache Module, [LiteSpeed Web ADC](https://www.litespeedtech.com/products/litespeed-web-adc), or [OpenLiteSpeed](https://www.litespeedtech.com/open-source/openlitespeed) with cache module [Free].
 1. Install the LiteSpeed Cache for WordPress plugin and activate it.
 1. From the WordPress Dashboard, navigate to **LiteSpeed Cache -> Settings**, make sure the option **Enable LiteSpeed Cache** is set to `Enable`.